mnets/pymnet/doc/tutorial/index.rst

 Tutorials
 =========

-The following tutorial will help you with to get started with using the library.
+The following tutorials will help you with to get started with using the library.

 .. toctree::
    :maxdepth: 5